 Ethics of Culturally Sensitive Data: Understanding implications of handling data about past people in present contexts

 Archaeological Records Management: Media including digital, print, and photographic

 Archaeological Collections Management: Focus on collections data to ensure preservation

-Digital Archives: Developing strategies for managing and preserving media
+Digital Archives: Developing strategies for managing, preserving, and disseminating media

 Public Outreach: Intersection of contemporary communities and archaeology

 Data Collection and Analysis: GIS and relational databases, crowdsourced heritage data